kanootoko/digitalModel_provision/README.md

 }
 ```

-:city_function, :living_situation, :social_group - string, one of the city functions, living situations or social groups or null
+:city_function, :living_situation, :social_group - string, one of the services, living situations or social groups or null
 :significance - :significance - float from 0.0 to 1.0
 :intensity - integer from 0 to 5, only if :social_group and :city_function is present